michaelborn/ITB2020-CBElasticsearch-talk/README.md

 CFSearch is a 2010 solution to a 2020 problem.

-* Built into the CF engine and hard to update/upgrade/configure.
+* Built into the CF engine
+  * Difficult or impossible to update/upgrade
+  * Difficult or impossible to configure
+  * Very difficult to access the underlying search engine
+*

 #### Database Search